dsasse07/subscription-tracker/README.md

 #### Reminders
 ##### Change Days Notice
 Here you can change how many days prior to a subscription expiration that its reminder appears in the SubscriptionTracker app welcome screen.
-* Enter the number of <strong>days</strong> notice you would like.date for your subscription is scheduled.
+* Enter the number of __days__ notice you would like.date for your subscription is scheduled.
   * For example, if your subscription is set to renew on Jan 20, a 7 day advance notice means that a reminder will be set for Jan 13.
   * After adjusting the reminder you will be given the option to create a new calendar event, similar to when the reminder was first created.
     * While SubscriptionTracker can create new Calendar events, it cannot remove events from your Calendar app.
 Please remember to delete the old reminder from your Calendar app.